Introduction

 Summary

-Hydration = Pure water + unrefined salt (trace minerals).
+Hydration = Pure water + minerals.

 Cellular hydration requires both external minerals and internal balance (via sodium-potassium dynamics).